 - Reduced quality of life: You have had to give up activities you love or hire/ask for help with everyday tasks.

-Take Advantage of Your Right to Sue
+Take Advantage of Your Right to Sue for a Motorcycle Accident

 While you do have the right to seek compensation after an accident, this right only lasts for two years.
-This is the statute of limitations for personal injury lawsuits in Ohio as codified at Ohio Revised Code § 2305.10.
+This is the statute of limitations for personal injury lawsuits in Ohio as codified in Ohio Revised Code § 2305.10.
 In other words, if you want any chance of recovering damages, you must start your lawsuit within two years.

 Because you are working under a deadline, it is a good idea to consult a law firm about your case as soon as you can.
 They will let you know if filing a lawsuit is a viable option and explain how they can help with things like: